How to Move Abroad (& Why It’s More Than Just Packing Your Bags)

 1. Research the Costs & What You Need to Do in Order to Move

 Consider that moving abroad will cost you money.
-Visas, lawyers (if you need one), flights and everything else will cost you up-front.
-Many places will ask for higher deposits of foreigners since you have no in-country references.
+Visas, lawyers (if you need one), flights, and everything else will cost you up-front.
+Many places will also ask for higher deposits from foreigners since you have no in-country references.
 In Italy for example, it was 3 months’ rent + agency fee.

-Keep in mind that those online budget calculators are usually giving you lower amounts, so I always recommend adding a decent sum to money to those numbers givens.
+Keep in mind that those online budget calculators are usually giving you lower amounts, so I always recommend adding a decent sum of money to those numbers given.

 It might seem tempting to just go with the flow until your tourist visa expires, but becoming a resident has its benefits: no one can really kick you out, you’ll pay taxes in your country of residence and eventually, after a few years you can also apply for citizenship.